Linear logic in normed cones: probabilistic coherence spaces and beyond: Adding positivity

-Any abstract cone $P$ has an intrinsically defined partial order.
-Namely $v\geq u$ if there exists $u'$ such that $v=u+u'$.
-Of course, if we see $P$ as a positive cone in a vector space $V$, then the induced partial order on $V$ extends the intrinsic partial order on $P$.
+Of course, if we see $P$ as a positive cone in a vector space $V$, then the induced partial order on $V$ extends the intrinsic partial order on $P$. \nb If $P,Q$ are cones, then any cone map $L:P\to Q$ is monotone: $u\geq v$ implies $Lu\geq Lv$. $\Box$ \nbe

 It is rather obvious that for a cone $P$ there is a ``minimal'' embedding in a vector space.
-Basically, we pick some embedding in a vector space $V$ and restrict to the subspace of $V$ spanned by $P$.